sbalcombe/stuartbalcombe/src/pages/a/solving-the-right-problems/index.md

 **A quick note on pricing:**

 My goal by April 10th is to have received $1000 in revenue from real customers.
-While I anticipated I would build a product with recurring revenue this was not a required.
+While I anticipated I would build a product with recurring revenue this was not a requirement.
 I've decided to charge a one-time fee for my initial release for 2 reasons.

 1. **Reduced friction at the point of sale** – there is less concern about how card information is being saved and no unexpected charges.